alperenpekdemir/cinema-management-system/README.md

 Set your database URL
 Set your username and password
-Make sure the MySQL JDBC driver is added to the project libraries Build and run the project
+Make sure the MySQL JDBC driver is added to the project libraries Build and run the project.

 Requirements
 Java JDK 8 or higher
 NetBeans IDE (recommended)